Suzana Alves

-Suzana Ferreira Alves or Tiazinha ("Auntie") (born São Paulo, August 3, 1978) is a major Brazilian sex symbol.
-The issue of the Brazilian Playboy that featured Tiazinha is one of the best-selling ones of all times for the Brazilian edition of the magazine.
+Suzana Ferreira Alves, also known as Tiazinha ("Auntie") (born São Paulo, August 3, 1978), is a Brazilian actress, ballerina, media personality, and former model.
+She was a major sex symbol in late 1990s Brazil.

 She started as a dancer in the TV show H on Rede Bandeirantes.
 The "Auntie" character was a dominatrix woman dressed in lingerie who would dance and participate in a game where Suzana would wax male participants in a live stage show.
 The participants answered general knowledge questions; if the answer was incorrect, they were punished with waxing; if correct, they were rewarded with money prizes and lap dances from "Auntie".

 She also released an album and starred her own action adventure TV-series, As Aventuras de Tiazinha (The Adventures of Tiazinha).

 Ever since her departure from H in 2000, Alves has invested in her acting career, mostly on stage.
 She appeared in four episodes of Amigas & Rivais during 2007.

 Alves is married since 2010 to retired tennis player Flávio Saretta, with whom she has a son.